 Redragon has become somewhat of a household name when it comes to budget peripherals, especially keyboards.
 They’ve got some great boards, feature-wise, which combined with a really affordable price make for a great budget proposition.
-The K552 Kumara is no exception to this rule, and could very well be the best mechanical keyboard for typing if you’re on a budget.
+The K552 Kumara is no exception to this rule.
 Make no mistake, the fact that it’s a budget board by no means indicates a lack of key features, so read on.

 First of all, the switches inside are equivalent to Cherry MX Blues.
 They’re tactile and clicky, so you have plenty of feedback when typing – something a lot of typists love.
 The fact that the keyboard is made of a combination of metal and ABS makes for a very sturdy and durable design.
 It’s also tenkeyless, which adds to the overall stiffness and reduces flex.

 While there’s no RGB here, you will get a red backlight that should make things a bit easier when you’re typing during the night.
 Overall, it might not come with too many bells and whistles, but if you’re looking for a good budget board, the K552 Kumara is actually pretty good.

 The SteelSeries 6Gv2 is arguably one of the most popular mechanical keyboards of all time.
 Even though unofficial, the Apex M750 is somewhat of a successor to it, coming with a similar, minimal design, but a lot better construction and a lot more features.